-- i.
-Leaders will be full-time, part-time, or temporary employees of the parks and recreation department or volunteers. - ii.
+- ii.
 Leaders working with participants must be age 16 or older, however, each program site will have at least one staff 18 years or older present at all times and all leaders must be at least four years older than the participants they are working with. - iii.
 Leaders should be able to consistently exhibit competency, good judgement and self-control when working with participants. - iv.
 Leaders must relate to participants with courtesy, respect, tolerance and patience. - v.
 Leaders should have current certification in first aid and CPR based on either American Heart Association, American Red Cross or National Safety Council standards.
 At least one leader at each program site must have current certifications. - vi.
 Each leader applicant must be able to furnish proof of a clear tuberculosis test which was completed within the 12 months prior to their employment date. - vii.
-Leaders must pass a background investigation including a test for illegal substances.

-d.
-Same-Responsibilities.

-- Leaders will be responsible for providing participants with an environment in which they can feel safe, enjoy wholesome recreation activities and participate in appropriate social opportunities with their peers. - ii.
-Leaders will be responsible to know and adhere to all city and departmental standards, policies and procedures that apply to the youth programs.
+Leaders must pass a background investigation including a test for illegal substances. - d.
+Same-Responsibilities. - i.
+Leaders will be responsible for providing participants with an environment in which they can feel safe, enjoy wholesome recreation activities and participate in appropriate social opportunities with their peers. - ii.
+Leaders will be responsible to know and adhere to all city and departmental standards, policies and procedures that apply to the youth programs. - iii.

-iii.
 Leaders must ensure that participants are released only to a parent or an adult designated by the parent.
-All program sites will have a copy of the department guidelines to verify the identity of a person authorized to pick up a participant if that person is not known to the leader.
+All program sites will have a copy of the department guidelines to verify the identity of a person authorized to pick up a participant if that person is not known to the leader. - e.
+Training/orientation. - i.
+The department is responsible to provide training and orientation to youth program staff in working with participants and for specific job responsibilities. - ii.

-e.
-Training/orientation.

-- The department is responsible to provide training and orientation to youth program staff in working with participants and for specific job responsibilities. - ii.
 Leaders must be familiar with the standards of care for youth programs as adopted by the city council. - iii.
 Program staff must be familiar with the department's policies including discipline, guidance and release of participants as outlined in the program manual. - iv.
 Program staff will be trained in appropriate procedures to handle emergencies. - v.
-Program staff will be trained in areas including city, department and youth program policies and procedures, recreation activities organization, safety issues, program organization, and other areas as required by youth program assigned. - vi.
-Program staff will be required to sign an acknowledgment that they received the required training.

-f.
-Ratio of participants to staff.

-- In a youth program, the standard ratio of participants to staff is 20 to one.
-In the event a leader is unable to report to the program site, a replacement will be assigned by the Community Center Supervisor. - ii.
+Program staff will be trained annually in child protective training - vi.
+Program staff will be trained in areas including city, department and youth program policies and procedures, recreation activities organization, safety issues, program organization, and other areas as required by youth program assigned. - vii.
+Program staff will be required to sign an acknowledgment that they received the required training. - f.
+Ratio of participants to staff. - i.
+In a youth program, the standard ratio of participants to staff is 20 to one.
+In the event a leader is unable to report to the program site, a replacement will be assigned by the recreation supervisor. - ii.
 Each participant will have a program staff who is responsible for him or her and who is aware of details of the participant's habits, interests and any special problems as identified by the participant's parents during the registration process.

-g.
-Discipline.